nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Dependencies

 Dependencies are commonly referred to as deps.
 Dependencies are Cells that are referenced in a transaction.
-Cells that are referenced as dependencies are read-only and made available to any scripts executing within the transaction.
+Cells that are referenced as dependencies are read-only and made available to any Scripts executing within the transaction.
 Dependencies, or deps, are not consumed.

 #### Synonyms